CategoryInternational Specialised Expo

 Official DesignationThe Knoxville International Energy Exposition – Energy Expo 82

-The Knoxville International Energy Exposition was a Specialised Expo held in Knoxville, Tennessee, in 1982.
-Organised under the theme ‘Energy Turns the World’, the Expo took place in the World’s Fair Park and was open between 1 May and 31 October.
+The 1982 International Energy Exposition was a Specialised Expo held in Knoxville, Tennessee, which was recognised by the 81st General Assembly of the BIE on 27 April 1977.
+Organised under the theme ‘Energy Turns the World’, the Expo took place in the World’s Fair Park between 1 May and 31 October.

 Knoxville, one of the United States’ major energy centres, chose an energy theme as it is home to both the Tennessee Valley Authority and the Oakridge National Laboratory, one of the world’s leading nuclear research sites.
 The Expo site was also located close to the Museum of Science and Energy as well as the Smoky Mountain National Park, one of the most highly visited in the United States.

 The site spanned 29 hectares, with the 81-metre high Sunsphere being the most prominent structure.
 The five-storey tower was designed to symbolise the sun, pointing to its status as a source of energy and life.
 The sphere was coated with 24-carat gold dust, and visitors could take a lift to the top where they could enjoy the views from the observation deck or dine in its restaurant.